Rebar: History

-Reinforcing bars in masonry construction have been used since Antiquity, with Rome using iron or wooden rods in arch construction, later iron tie rods and anchor plates were employed across Medieval Europe, as a device to reinforce arches, vaults, and cupolas.
-2,500 meters of rebar was used in the 14th Century Château de Vincennes.
+Reinforcing bars in masonry construction have been used since antiquity, with Rome using iron or wooden rods in arch construction.
+Iron tie rods and anchor plates were later employed across Medieval Europe, as a device to reinforce arches, vaults, and cupolas.
+2,500 meters of rebar was used in the 14th-century Château de Vincennes.

 During the 18th century, rebar was used to form the carcass of the Leaning Tower of Nevyansk in Russia, built on the orders of the industrialist Akinfiy Demidov.
-The cast iron used for the rebar was of high quality, and there is no corrosion on the bars to this day.
+The wrought iron used for the rebar was of high quality, and there is no corrosion on the bars to this day.
 The carcass of the tower was connected to its cast iron tented roof, crowned with one of the first known lightning rods.

-However, it was not until the mid-19th century that rebar displayed its greatest strengths with the embedding of steel bars into concrete, thus producing modern reinforced concrete.
+However, not until the mid-19th century, with the embedding of steel bars into concrete (thus producing modern reinforced concrete), did rebar display its greatest strengths.
 Several people in Europe and North America developed reinforced concrete in the 1850s.
 These include Joseph-Louis Lambot of France, who built reinforced concrete boats in Paris (1854) and Thaddeus Hyatt of the United States, who produced and tested reinforced concrete beams.
 Joseph Monier of France is one of the most notable figures for the invention and popularization of reinforced concrete.
-As a French gardener, Monier patented reinforced concrete flower pots in 1867, before proceeding to build reinforced concrete water tanks and bridges.
+As a French gardener, Monier patented reinforced concrete flowerpots in 1867, before proceeding to build reinforced concrete water tanks and bridges.

 Ernest L. Ransome, an English engineer and architect who worked in the United States, made a significant contribution to the development of reinforcing bars in concrete construction.
 He invented twisted iron rebar, which he initially thought of while designing self-supporting sidewalks for the Masonic Hall in Stockton, California.
 His twisted rebar was, however, not initially appreciated and even ridiculed at the Technical Society of California, where members stated that the twisting would weaken the iron.
 In 1889, Ransome worked on the West Coast mainly designing bridges.
 One of these, the Alvord Lake Bridge in San Francisco's Golden Gate Park, was the first reinforced concrete bridge built in the United States.
 He used twisted rebar in this structure.